y-matsuda97/agent_simple/base_rule.md

 globs:
 alwaysApply: true
 ---
-This project is **Phase 1** now.
+This project is currently in **Phase 1**.

 # Critical Rules (Must Be Followed)
-## Do NOT View Raw Data (Strict Policy)
+## Do Not View Raw Data (Strict Policy)
 ### You MUST NOT:
 - View or output **raw data samples** (e.g., `df.head()`)
-- View or use **column names** directly from data
+- View or use **column names** directly from the data
 - Use or inspect **any string-based content** (e.g., text, IDs, emails, file names, categories)
 ### You MAY:
 - Use values explicitly listed in `conf/`
-- Inspect **aggregated numerical summaries**: Number of rows/columns, Statistics (maximum value, minimum value, number of NA values ONLY.
-When viewing these statistics, you MUST NOT view column names.)
+- Inspect **aggregated numerical summaries**: This includes the number of rows/columns and statistics such as maximum value, minimum value, and the number of NA values only.
+When viewing these statistics, you MUST NOT view column names.
 Violations of this rule will result in immediate code rejection and may trigger data compliance audits.

 # Role Definition